Thornton Manor

-Thornton Manor is a large manor house in the village of Thornton Hough, Wirral, Merseyside, England.
-It is recorded in the National Heritage List for England as a designated Grade II* listed building.
-The house was first built in the middle of the 19th century and has been altered and extended in a number of phases since.
-From 1888 to the end of the 20th century the house was occupied by the Viscounts Leverhulme.
+Thornton Manor is a large country house in the village of Thornton Hough, Wirral, Merseyside, England.
+It is recorded in the National Heritage List for England as a Grade II* listed building.
+The house was built in the middle of the 19th century, and has been altered and extended in a number of phases since.
+From 1888 until the end of the 20th century, the house was occupied by the Viscounts Leverhulme.

 History

-The land on which the house stands was owned originally by the Mostyn family of North Wales.
+The land on which the house stands was originally owned by the Mostyn family of North Wales.
 The land was bought in 1849 by Charles William Potts, a solicitor.
-It is thought that he built the manor house, but there is no evidence that he lived there.
+It is thought that he built the house, but there is no evidence that he lived there.
 In 1863 Potts sold the house and land to Thomas Brittain Forwood, a businessman who died in 1884.
-His son, Sir William Forwood, chairman of Liverpool Overhead Railway, let the house to William Lever (later 1st Viscount Leverhulme), builder of the soap factory and model village at Port Sunlight, in 1888.
+His son, Sir William Forwood, chairman of Liverpool Overhead Railway, let the house in 1888 to William Lever (later 1st Viscount Leverhulme), builder of the soap factory and model village at Port Sunlight.